What is MVC Architecture in Java? Explained

 Adopting MVC in Java enables you to build robust applications that meet today’s dynamic software demands.

-Let us now have a look at the core components of MVC in Java.
+Let us now have a look at the core components of MVC design pattern in Java.

-MVC architecture in Java structures applications into three key components: Model, View, and Controller.
+The MVC pattern Java structures applications into three key components: Model, View, and Controller, each playing a distinct role in ensuring clean code and better maintainability.
 Each plays a distinct role in ensuring clean code and better maintainability.

 This section explains how these components work together to build scalable and efficient applications.

-The Model represents the application’s data and business logic.
+The MVC pattern Java assigns the Model to represent the application’s data and business logic.
 It interacts with the database, processes data, and responds to requests from the Controller.

 Java Example: